 The current government’s economic policy to prioritize agro-industrial projects has boosted rural unemployment.

 Until 2019, the majority of Colombians who are employed are not formally employed and thus not receiving the social security benefits that come with formal employment.
 It is unclear what created last year’s statistical blip.

 Another major problems with Colombia’s labor market is underemployment.
 Colombia’s statistics agency considers you employed if you work one hour a week, which is clearly not a living wage.

 Colombia’s labor force

-Colombia’s entire population, including minors and retirees, was supported by 51.5% of working Colombians, while Colombians of working age make up approximately 80.1% of the total population.
+Colombia’s entire population, including minors and retirees, was supported by an economically active labor force that in 2019 consisted of half the population.